ashishch164/DTU-SE-Subjects-work/Software Testing Lab/README.md

-## This folder contains all the lab experiments that was performed in lab.
+## This folder contains all the lab experiments that was performed in lab and MTE project report.